Car Infotainment System 101: What to Look for in a Modern Car Interface

 Must-Have Infotainment System Features

 Infotainment system preferences are highly personal.
 In fact, many buyers cite infotainment system technology and usability as their top priority when shopping for a car.
-That highlights the #1 must-have feature for infotainment systems: easy and intuitive user experiences.
+That highlights the #1 must-have feature for infotainment systems: an easy and intuitive user experience.

 Beyond everyday usability, many drivers prioritize: